 About

-An interdisciplinary collaboration between Harvard Business School, Harvard Medical School, and Brigham and Women’s Hospital, GHD investigates the management decisions behind disease treatment and prevention globally.
+An interdisciplinary collaboration between Harvard Business School, Harvard Medical School, and Brigham and Women’s Hospital, the Global Health Delivery Project at Harvard University (GHD) supports professionals dedicated to improving the delivery of value-based health care globally.
+We support them to carefully consider management decisions behind disease treatment and prevention programs and prepare them to make decisions that will turn investments into impact.
 These lessons are disseminated through multiple channels, including case studies, educational programs, and scholarly publications.

 Background